V-Sekai/manuals/features/spatialized_audio_and_voip.md

-# Spatialised audio and VOIP support.
+# Spatialised audio and VOIP support

 Documentation to be written.